United Way fights for the health, education and financial stability of every person in our community.

 Carol has served on the United Way Board since 2013 in a number of capacities – from Co-chair of the Allocations Committee, to Secretary, to President, Carol has extensive experience in the non-profit sector, following a career in the corporate world.
 She and her husband, Mike are retired and live on the Sassafras River in northern Kent County.

 Alison joined the Board in 2015.
 She became Treasurer in 2017 and has enthusiastically overseen the financial health of United Way ever since.
-She is also co-Chair of the Finance Committee and does financial reviews of agency funding applications for the Allocations Committee.
-Alison came to Kent County with her husband, Skip from New York via Texas, where she spent her career at IBM.
-Retired now, she and Skip split time between Heron Point in Chestertown and Rehobeth Beach, Delaware.
+She is also Chair of the Finance Committee and does financial reviews of agency funding applications for the Allocations Committee.
+Alison came to Kent County with her husband, Herman from Philadelphia via Texas, where she spent her career at IBM.
+Retired now, she and Herman split time between Heron Point in Chestertown and Rehobeth Beach, Delaware.

 Marilyn has been with United Way since 2014.
 She took on the role of Secretary soon afterwards.
 Marilyn received her MFA, then taught at several institutions of higher learning, and currently makes her living as an Architectural Designer.
 She been active at her alma mater, Bucknell, serving on the board in the past.
 Locally she has been on the board at CRYCC.
 She and her husband, Bob live in Rock Hall, where their children and grandchildren visit frequently.

 Jean joined the Board in the fall of 2017.
 She has dived right in and become one of our most active new members, taking on the Chair of the Allocations Committee.
 Jean has years of non-profit experience that she has been generous about sharing with the Board.
 She has been instrumental in reviving the 211 system in Kent County.
 Jean has lived in Kent County for almost 25 years, but was drawn to Rock Hall for the sailing.
 She loves reading and literary discussions and gardening.